cmalinmayor/ultrack-i2k2024/tutorial/tracking.md

 )
 ```

-Compute metrics for the multiple hypotheses tracking and compare the scores of the different approaches.
+Once again, we compute metrics for the multiple hypotheses tracking and compare the scores of the different approaches.

 ```{code-cell} ipython3
 output_path = Path(f"{dataset}_COMBINED") / "TRA"